 This rule will not result in the expenditure by state, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more in any year and it will not significantly or uniquely affect small governments.
 Therefore, no actions were deemed necessary under the provisions of the Unfunded Mandates Reform Act of 1995.

 This action pertains to agency management, personnel and organization and does not substantially affect the rights or obligations of nonagency parties and, accordingly, is not a “rule” as that term is used by the Congressional Review Act (Subtitle E of the Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA)).
 Therefore, the reporting requirement of 5 U.S.C.
 801 does not apply.

 This rule does not impose any new reporting or record-keeping requirements subject to the Paperwork Reduction Act.

 Start List of Subjects

 Regulatory Affairs Analyst.

 Accordingly, OPM is amending 5 CFR part 335 as follows:

 Start Amendment Part

-1. The authority citation for part 335 continues to read as follows: End Amendment Part
+1. The authority citation for part 335 is revised to read as follows: End Amendment Part

 Subpart A—General Provisions